anonimitoraf/anonimitoraf.github.io/content/post/habitual-tasks.md

 ## Get faster at typing and writing {#get-faster-at-typing-and-writing}

 If I'm to want to write a lot regularly, I can't let my typing/writing (ipad + pencil) speeds to be my bottlenecks.
-They need to be able to keep up with my thoughts such that, when my thoughts, they're already etched on paper (digital or otherwise) before the next thoughts pop up.
+My thoughts need to be etched in (digital or otherwise) paper before the next ones arrive.